getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/gitlab.md

 sidebar_order: 6
 ---

 Sentry’s new GitLab integration helps you find and fix bugs faster by using data from your GitLab commits.
-Additionally, you can streamline your triaging process by creating a GitLab issue directly from Sentry.
+Additionally, you can streamline your triaging process by creating a GitLab issue directly from Sentry. _Note: this feature is currently available for Early Adopters.
+You can become an Early Adopter by navigating to your Organization Settings > General Settings._

 ## Configure GitLab